Constellation-Labs/documentation-hub/sdk/metagraph-framework/03-installation.md

 The Currency Framework can be installed in several ways:

 - **Euclid** (recommended): Install an empty project in Euclid SDK using the `hydra install` command.
+- **metagraph-examples** (recommended): Explore ready-to-use examples of metagraph codebases in the [metagraph-examples repo](https://github.com/Constellation-Labs/metagraph-examples).
+These examples can also be installed automatically via `hydra` with the `install-template` command.
 - **giter8**: The Currency Framework is distributed as a g8 template project that can be customized for your organization.
 This template can be manually built using [giter8](http://www.foundweekends.org/giter8/).
 For more details, visit the [project repository](https://github.com/Constellation-Labs/currency.g8).
--  **metagraph-examples**: Explore ready-to-use examples of metagraph codebases in the [metagraph-examples repo](https://github.com/Constellation-Labs/metagraph-examples).
-These examples can also be installed automatically via `hydra` with the `install-template` command.

 :::note
-It is highly recommended to use the [Euclid Development Environment](https://chat.openai.com/sdk/elements/dev-environment) for installation and compilation processes.
+It is highly recommended to use the [Euclid Development Environment](/sdk/elements/dev-environment) for installation and compilation processes.
 Euclid simplifies the generation of dependencies and your metagraph JARs.
 The following steps assume that you are using Euclid.
 :::

 ## Installation Using Giter8